conda/conda/docs/source/build_tutorials/app.rst

 -----

 Now that you have the conda build recipe ready, you can use the conda-build tool to create the package.
-You will have to build and upload the rodeo package separately on Mac, Linux and Windows machines in order for the package to be available on all platforms.
+You will have to build and upload the rodeo package separately on Windows, OS X, and Linux machines in order for the package to be available on all platforms.

 .. code-block:: bash